By Rob Tibbett, RvTrips.com.au

 Next on this trip was a detour just off the highway to visit Woomera, which seems a bit like a ghost town these days, but was once a huge part of the rocket-testing capabilities of Australia and our allies.
 Woomera has a range of memorabilia in the local museum dedicated to Len Beadell, the amazing man who opened up large tracts of land in outback Australia.
 Other interesting places to explore in this area include Andamooka, Roxby Downs, and Olympic Dam Mine.

 The last part of this journey was south towards Port Augusta, through fascinating scenery, from salt lakes to mountain ranges in the distance.
-We were advised by fellow travellers to stay at the Discovery Parks BIG4 - Port Augusta, which is large and conveniently located next to the highway.
 Lots to explore in this part of South Australia, all before heading off to the Flinders Ranges.
 However, that is another story...

 Have you undertaken this epic drive?
 What are your memories of it?
 Or do you have great advice to share with other readers?
 We’d love to see your thoughts in the comments section below.